lacostek/SAMPBOY/README.md

 SAMPBOY is a unique GameBoy emulator for open.mp.
 It is written in Pawn using TextDraws to simulate the GameBoy display.

-> **Important:** Due to a 1ms timer, the server thread gets blocked, and the emulator creates a high CPU load. **It is recommended to test it only on a local server** and not to use it on a public server with players.
+> **Important:** Due to a 1ms timer, the server thread gets blocked when the emulator starts, and the emulator creates a high CPU load. **It is recommended to test it only on a local server** and not to use it on a public server with players.

 ### Commands